spcl/CheckEmbed/examples/incremental_forced_hallucination/legal_summaries/README.md

 We estimate a compute time of 20 hours with an NVIDIA GH200.

 The total estimated costs are $35:

 - GPT4-o: $33
 - GPT3.5: $2

+Running LLM-as-a-Judge will result in an additional cost of no more than $2.